 European Social Fund (ESF)

 ESF aims to promote high levels of unemployment and job quality, improve access to the labour market, to facilitate workers’ adaption to industrial change and production systems, encourage high levels of training and education for all, combat poverty, enhance social inclusion and to promote equal opportunities.
-The amount available to Scottish projects is €464,149,373.
+The amount available to Scottish projects for 2014-20 is €464,149,373.

 ESF will provide investment focusing on four strategic funding priorities: